 Older age.
 While skin cancer can occur at any age, the risk rises as people get older.

 Being male.
 Men are more likely to get nonmelanoma skin cancers than women.

 Weak immune system.
 People who have a weak immune system, such as people who have had an organ transplant,

 are at higher risk of skin cancer.
 Their skin cancer is also more likely to be serious.

-Prior radiation treatment.
+Past radiation treatment.
 People who have been treated with radiation therapy have a higher risk of skin cancer

 in the area that was treated.

 Scars, burns, or inflamed skin.
 Skin cancers are more likely to develop in areas of damaged skin.